tomatoknight/learngit/readme.txt

 Git has a mutable index called stage.
 My boss still prefers SVN truely.
-Create a branch "test" at master and fix bug. add a centence at origin master.
+Create a branch "test" at master and fix bug. add a centence at origin master smoothly.